Ending Child Marriage in Bangladesh

 The training equipped participants with the knowledge, attitudes and skills needed to set up and lead their own Interactive Theatre for Justice performance groups in their communities.
 These groups will learn how to devise and perform Interactive Theatre for Justice based on their own experiences, and will impact thousands of community members over the next 12 months.

 A performance was given in Parbatipur on the last day of the training.
-A large audience of around 500 community members attended, including the Chief Imam, Chief of Police, District Councilwoman, and a visiting British MP – Dr. Rosena Allin-Khan.
+A large audience of around 500 community members attended, including the Chief Imam, Chief of Police, District Councilwoman, and a visiting British MP – Dr. Rosena Allin-Khan – who has now become our Ambassador.
 At the suggestion of the audience, the power holders took part in changing the story to create more justice for the characters involved.
 The performance ended with the power holders making specific commitments to do more to end child marriage in their communities.

 Watching this short film transports you to the heart of the performance in Parbatipur, and allows you to hear the local power holders and Dr. Rosena Allin-Khan speak about its impact, and the importance of preventing child marriage: